kemmojr/kemmojr/README.md

 ### 👨‍💻 I am a Graduate Software Engineer with a focus on full stack development
 ### 💼 I am currently professionally engineering software solutions for industry clients
 ### 🔭 I’m currently working on updating my practices for creating modular and efficient front-end code.
-### 🔐 I’m currently learning all about security protocols for building secure privacy centric applications
+###  I’m currently learning all about making dynamic Websites that look good on all screens
 ### ⭐ My favourite programming languages are C#, JavaScript and Python
 ### 📫 You can reach me via: e: kemmojr@gmail.com